kwan3854/Unity-WebViewRpc/README.md

 It extends the traditional `JavaScript bridge` communication method to work similarly to a Remote Procedure Call (RPC).
 To avoid dependency on a specific WebView library, it provides a Bridge interface so that communication can be achieved with the same code, regardless of the WebView library used.

-## What's New in v1.0.1
+## What's New in v1.0.4

-### Clean Async-Only Architecture
-WebView RPC v1.0.1 has been completely redesigned for a cleaner, async-only architecture:

-- **Abstract Pattern**: Server implementations must now override abstract methods
-- **No Async Suffix**: Method names are clean without the `Async` suffix
-- **Simplified Design**: Removed all synchronous method support
-- **Better Type Safety**: Abstract methods ensure compile-time safety
+### Bug Fixes
+WebView RPC v1.0.4 fixes a critical null handling issue:

+- **Fixed null handling in RPC envelope encoding**: Resolved `Cannot read properties of null (reading 'length')` error
+- **Proto3 compliance**: Now properly handles optional fields according to Proto3 specification
+- **Improved stability**: Optional fields are now omitted instead of being set to null

-For detailed migration guide, see [CHANGELOG.md](CHANGELOG.md).
+For the complete changelog, see [CHANGELOG.md](CHANGELOG.md).

 ## Architecture